Global business groups warn India over new tax plan

 INCREASING UNCERTAINTY

-More recently a long-running tax struggle between London-listed Vodafone Group Plc, India's largest overseas investor, and the Indian government has come to symbolize the perils facing foreign investors in the country.
+More recently a long-running tax struggle between London-listed Vodafone Group Plc (VOD.L), India's largest overseas investor, and the Indian government has come to symbolise the perils facing foreign investors in the country.

 That ruling was hailed by business groups as a victory for clarity in the country's investment climate, which has suffered due to policy paralysis, regulatory uncertainty and widespread corruption allegations against the government.